Uffington White Horse: Origin

 The figure is one of a number in the area that was long thought to have ancient origins.
 In the 17th century, John Aubrey attributed the figure to Hengist and Horsa.
 However, Aubrey also ascribed its origins to the British Celts, noting the similarity of the image to those found on native Iron Age coins.
-Francis Wise would state that the image was created by Alfred the Great to celebrate his victory at the Battle of Edington.
+Francis Wise speculated that the image may have been created by Alfred the Great to celebrate his victory at the Battle of Edington.